 Call into the Owaka Museum a popular palace of memories, similar to walking through a 3D storybook.
 Tales of Maori settlements, shipwrecks and pioneer settlers in a true reflection of The Catlins' rich history.

-Explore Earthlore Wildlife Gardens a quirky, fun and one of a kind!
+Explore Earthlore Nature Tours and Activities a quirky, fun and one of a kind experience!
 This conservation centre is full of character, and offers a truly unique eco experience for the whole family.
 The vast array of insects, wildlife, interactive games and much more await at this special sanctuary!
 Gordon and Janine also offer nature tours throughout the Catlins, helping you to help nature.